-A. SEPA offers public involvement in DNR decisions by accepting and considering comments that were: 1) submitted during the SEPA review period, and 2) focus on environmental issues associated with the proposal (see How Do I Write A Helpful SEPA Comment Letter?).
+A. SEPA offers public involvement in DNR decisions by accepting and considering comments that were: 1) submitted during the SEPA review period, and 2) focus on environmental issues associated with the proposal.

-- A Determination of Nonsignificance or a Mitigated Determination of Nonsignificance typically has a 14-day comment period that allows for agencies with jurisdiction, tribes, and interested parties to provide their input.
+- A DNS or a MDNS typically has a 14-day comment period that allows for agencies with jurisdiction, tribes, and interested parties to provide their input.

 - When DNR issues an EIS, the public has several opportunities, often including hearings or public meetings, to provide input on the: